Absa Bank Ghana: Automated teller machines

 As of May 2020 the bank had over 160 automated teller machines (ATMs).
 Of these, at least 110 are intelligent ATMS (iATMs), capable of accepting deposits, withdrawals without an ATM card and money transfers between customer accounts at Absa.
 Daily money withdrawal maximums have also been increased.

 Governance

 The bank is supervised by a board of directors, was chaired by Charles A. Cofie, and one of the non-executive directors.
-The managing director and CEO is Abena Osei-Poku.
+The managing director and CEO is Edward Nartey Botchway.

 Mrs Frances Adu –Mante was appointed as the board chair of Absa Bank Ghana in 2021.
 She assumes office with the expertise as a banker, legal practitioner and business executive for over 42 years.

 She occupies other positions such as the chair of the board of trustees of the University of Ghana Business School Endowment Fund.
 Also she serves as a member of the Governing Council of the Presbyterian University College of Ghana.

 The former Ecobank employee is a consultant at ROFAM Consultancy Services, a Legal & Human Resource Management Consultancy.